rdgd/twly/README.md

 You can use twly by simply running the command `twly`.
 This will analyze all the files and recurse into subdirectories in your current working directory by default.
 You can also pass twly a glob pattern...
 If for example you wanted all javascript files in your current directory and all subdirectories: `twly '**/*.js'`.
 This will analyze all CSS files in your current working directory `twly '*.css'`.

+For a list of available CLI arguments run command `twly --help`.

 See the [node-glob](https://github.com/isaacs/node-glob) project for options on how to specify files.